leotaozeng/vue-forum/README.md

 17. Whenever we need to run code on every page we can use the root instance that lives in the main.js file.
 18. It's recommended to prefix all properties of a mixin and use the mixin name as the prefix.
 19. To use the Firebase CLI, we have to install it globally.
 20. Using environment variables is very practical for using different databases or API keys.
+21. Route protection is essential in any application that allows users to authenticate.
+22. Route components (the ones passed to the router configuration).

 ## Vuex provides:
 1. Single Source of Truth.